sammuelyee/docs/cartodb-editor.md

 ### Viewing tables

-Once you've clicked on a table, there are two ways for you two view your table's data: Table and Visualization.
-You may toggle between the two views on the top left under the table name.
+Once you've clicked on a table, there are two ways for you two view your table's data: Data view and Visualization.
+You may toggle between the two views next to the table name.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/switch.png' | prepend: site.baseurl }}" alt="Viewing tables" /></p>

-#### Table
+#### Data view

-Table view allows you to inspect, filter, and query your data and see the results in a spread sheet format.
+Data view allows you to inspect, filter, and query your data and see the results in a spread sheet format.
 The pull out pane on the right of the screen allows you to write SQL queries, apply basic filters, merge two uploaded tables, and add rows and columns.

 #### Visualization